Emergency:

 Myth 5.
 Stone will pass through the urine

-Unlike kidney stones, gallbladder stones will not pass through the urine.
+Fact: Unlike kidney stones, gallbladder stones will not pass through the urine.
 Consumption of water and staying hydrated will not remove the fatty substances in your food and will not prevent gallstones from forming.
-To understand more about the recommended course of treatment for gallbladder stones, talk to your doctor.
+To understand more about the recommended course of treatment for gallbladder stones, talk to gastroenterologist & gastroenterologist surgeon.

 Preventing Gallbladder stones